 Later, when he helped Raza get a job, he always remembered his promise to Hiroko and kept Raza away from life-threatening situations as much as possible.

-He went through an identity change as he said when he was a kid, ” I am an Indian.
+He went through an Identity Crises as he said when he was a kid, ” I am an Indian.
 “But afterward he asserted his American identity.
 As, ” Henry Baba!
 Just Harry now.”

 Raza Konrad Ashraf